 Directions for the No Carve Pigeon Pumpkin

 Sarah’s Tip: Foam paper was my friend for this project.
-It was sturdier than plain paper or even construction paper, but if you’re wanting to save time and money, use what you have.
+It was sturdier than plain paper or even construction paper, but if you want to save time and money, use what you have.

 How to Create Pigeon Legs

 They didn’t stay attached as long as I’d hoped, so I ended up using black electrical tape to hold them on.
 You gotta do what you gotta do, right?
-I’m happy to report that both pumpkins survived carpool drop off and being walked down the hallway to class.
+I’m happy to report that both pumpkins survived carpool drop-off and walking down the hallway to class.
 Whew!